 Luckily for us Fisheries and Oceans Canada maintains a website which tells us the predicted times for high and low tides as well as the times for the tidal bore.
 You'll see on the website that you can indicate the date as well as the place along the bay where you want the information.

-You can see the changing tides at several places along the Bay of Fundy.
+You can see the changing tides all along the Bay of Fundy.
 But remember that to see low and high tides at the same place will mean that you'll need to stick around for about 6 hours.

-Check my Bay of Fundy map to see the location of these spots.
+Check my Bay of Fundy map below to see the location of the spots I mention here.

 Watching the changing tides from atop cliffs that overlook the bay is awesome.
 Check out Cape d'or, Partridge Island, Cape Split and Blomidon Park.
 Hiking in Cape Chignecto Provincial Park or along the Bay of Fundy coastline between Advocate Harbour and Economy will also give you super views.